thomas-jac/MoNuSeg-Challenge/README.md

 # MoNuSeg-Challenge
-This repo contains my implementation of a model to carry out instance segmentation of nuclei in various tissue images
+This is my implementation of a model to carry out instance segmentation of nuclei in various tissue images as part of the MoNuSeg challenge.
+I have created a model carrying out patch-based segmentation on 51x51 images extracted from the original images.
+The model is a CNN-2 model and classifies all pixels as either belonging to the nuclei (value = 1) or the background (value = 0).
+Training was done on 9600 patches extracted from a set of 24 images and 7500 patches extracted from 6 other images were used for cross-validation.
+Training lasted for 41 epochs using early stopping with a patience of 15 on the validation loss.
+Final accuracy achieved on the training set was 0.886 and on the validation set was 0.911.
+Average Jaccard Index computed on the validation set came out to be 0.665 following post-processing operations carried out to remove noisy pixels.

+Further improvements to be made on the model by utilising a CNN-3 architechture and better post-precessing techniques following the training.